INSTRUCTIONS FOR ATTORNEYS ONLY (LAST UPDATED: September 2019)

 PRO SE / PRO PER (UNREPRESENTED) DEFENDANTS

-Unfortunately, we cannot negotiate tickets with unrepresented defendants by mail or phone.
-However, we can work with you to resolve your case on or before your court date in the Associate Circuit Court.
+Unfortunately, because of staff constraints we cannot negotiate tickets with unrepresented defendants by Email or phone.
+However, we can work with you to resolve your case on your court date in the Associate Circuit Court.
 Your failure to appear in court may result in a warrant being issued for your arrest.

 Punishment for most traffic tickets can range anywhere from a small fine up to a fine and jail time.
 You always have the right to contact an attorney to find out what your legal options are.
 If you are not sure who to contact, please call the Missouri Bar Lawyer Referral Service at (573) 636-3635 or www.mobar.org.
 Since we represent the State of Missouri, we cannot and will not give you legal advice.
 Furthermore, we cannot recommend particular attorneys or provide referrals to attorneys.
 Additionally, if you have a question about a court date or the status of an outstanding warrant, you must contact the Circuit Clerk’s Office – our office cannot answer any questions about court dates or warrants in person or over the telephone.
 Additionally, our office cannot change your court date – you must appear on or before the date listed on your summons or traffic ticket.